-Hosting rounds of the MotoGP and World Superbike Championships each year, the circuit is particularly popular with motorbike riders, but it also hosts car racing events as well with a consistent schedule of events year-round.
+Hosting rounds of the MotoGP and World Superbike Championships each year, the circuit is particularly popular with motorbike riders.
+It also hosts car racing events with a consistent schedule of events year-round.

 A purpose-built facility to showcase the rich motorsport heritage of Phillip Island, the home of motorcycle racing in Australia.
 The visitors centre features a Motorsport Museum as well as several interactive experiences.

 You can also try your hand at the Slot Cars or the Motor Racing Simulators.
-But to really get the full experience I would recommend either signing up for one of the organised passenger rides on the actual race track or at the very least race a go-kart on the 750-meter scale replica Go-Kart Track version of the circuit.
+But to really get the full experience, I would recommend either signing up for one of the organised passenger rides on the actual race track or, at the very least, racing a go-kart on the 750-meter scale replica Go-Kart Track version of the circuit.